couchand/alice/README.md

 introduction
 ------------

+Like a seven-and-a-half year old girl in a land she doesn't know, yet still willing to tell everyone she meets all the mistakes they are making, Alice is simple and pedantic.

 Alice provides simple code quality metrics.
 Really simple.
 Like so simple she doesn't build an AST, she's just running regexes and a state machine.